michaelfester/docs/docs/guides/tips/transpose.md

 ![](/docs/guides/core/organizing-your-data/profit-and-loss.png)

-Glide, however, likes data when it’s more like a database, with the data organized in rows and columns.
+Glide, however, likes data when it's more like a database, with the data organized in rows and columns.

 ![](/docs/guides/core/organizing-your-data/database.png)

 Sometimes, the way data is structured in your spreadsheet will not match this pattern.
-But that’s not a problem.
+But that's not a problem.

 If the data needs to stay in that format for other people to use, you can transpose or copy it into a new table and use it as the basis for your Glide Project.